react-static/react-static/docs/config.md

 ### `babelExcludes`

-We are running Babel seperatly for your own sources and externals.
+We are running Babel seperately for your own sources and externals.
 The Babel configuration for your own sources can be manipulated the normal way.
-The one for `node_modules` can not, since its a bit special.
+The one for `node_modules` can not, since it's a bit special.
 We try to compile them with a bare minimum, but sometimes some modules gives you trouble (e.g. [mapbox-gl](https://github.com/mapbox/mapbox-gl-js/issues/3422))
 This option gives you the ability to exclude some modules from babelifying.
 See https://webpack.js.org/configuration/module/#condition for more details.
 To exclude e.g. `mapboxgl` simply pass the following